Spectral dissection of finite rank perturbations of normal operators: PRELIMINARIES

-3) On the opposite side, if the closed support $\supp \mu$ has Minkowski dimension \marginpar{Anything better can be said?} less than~$1$, then it is easy to see that $\mu$ is $\aaaa$-dissectible for any $\aaaa>1$ (a square can be heavy only if it touches $\supp \mu$).
+3) On the opposite side, if the closed support $\supp \mu$ has Minkowski dimension less than~$1$, then it is easy to see that $\mu$ is $\aaaa$-dissectible for any $\aaaa>1$ (a square can be heavy only if it touches $\supp \mu$).

 4) Of course, the closed support is a very rough characteristic of ``the dimension'' of $\mu$.
 Suppose, however, that measures $\mu_k$, $k\ge 0$, are mutually singular and $h_k$-dissectible, for some scale functions $h_k$.
 Suppose $\sum\mu_k(\C)$ is finite.
 Put $\mu=\sum\mu_k$.
 This measure can fail to be dissectible, but there is an equivalent measure to $\mu$ that is $h$-dissectible for some $h$.
 Namely, the following Proposition holds.